alvinelong/PC3NodeJSAPItoGCP/README.md

 GCP_EMAIL: Service account email.
 GCP_PROJECT: Google Cloud instance project ID.

 6. Push the changes to Github and Github runs the CI/CD commands in deploy.yaml to Google Cloud.
-Check the changes at the endpoint.
+CI/CD will build and deploy a docker container in Google Cloud instance Check the changes at the endpoint.